purveshvasantwagh-alt/excel_operations_dashboard/README.md

-# excel_operations_dashboard
 OPERATIONAL PERFORMANCE DASHBOARD (EXCEL)
 PROJECT OVERVIEW

-In this project, I worked on analyzing operational data to understand performance trends and identify inefficiencies in workflows.
-The goal was to convert raw, unstructured data into a clear and interactive dashboard using Microsoft Excel, enabling easier monitoring and decision-making.
+In this project, I analyzed operational data to understand performance trends and identify inefficiencies in workflows.
+The main objective was to convert raw data into a structured and interactive dashboard using Microsoft Excel, making it easier to monitor and interpret key metrics.

 OBJECTIVE
-To study operational data and understand key performance trends To identify areas where efficiency can be improved
+To analyze operational data and understand performance patterns To identify inefficiencies and areas of improvement
-To build a simple and interactive dashboard for quick analysis

-TOOLS AND TECHNOLOGIES
+To develop an interactive dashboard for quick and effective analysis TOOLS AND TECHNOLOGIES
 Microsoft Excel
 Pivot Tables
 VLOOKUP
 Conditional Formatting
 Charts and Dashboard Elements
 DATASET DESCRIPTION
-Worked with a dataset containing 500+ operational records The dataset included:
+Worked with a dataset containing over 500 operational records The dataset included:
 Task completion time
-Resource usage
+Resource utilization
 Performance indicators
 Workflow status

-(Before starting the analysis, the dataset was cleaned and organized to ensure consistency).
+The dataset was cleaned and organized before analysis to ensure consistency and accuracy.

 APPROACH

 Data Cleaning and Preparation
-I started by handling missing values, correcting inconsistencies, and standardizing formats to make the dataset usable for analysis.
+Cleaned the dataset by handling missing values, removing inconsistencies, and standardizing formats.

 Data Transformation
-Created additional calculated fields and structured the data in a way that allowed easy aggregation and comparison.
+Created calculated fields and structured the data to enable efficient analysis using pivot tables.

 Dashboard Development
 Built an interactive dashboard using Pivot Tables and charts.
-Added filters and slicers so that different aspects of the data could be explored easily.
+Added filters and slicers to allow dynamic data exploration.

 Analysis
-Used the dashboard to observe trends, compare performance metrics, and identify areas where operations were slowing down.
+Analyzed trends and compared performance across different parameters to identify inefficiencies in operations.

 KEY INSIGHTS
-Noticed specific stages in the workflow where delays were frequent Found variations in resource utilization across different tasks Identified patterns in task completion times that indicated inefficiencies The dashboard made it easier to quickly understand performance issues
+Identified stages in the workflow where delays were frequent Observed variations in resource utilization across tasks Detected patterns in task completion times indicating inefficiencies Enabled quicker understanding of operational performance through visualization KEY FEATURES

-KEY FEATURES
-Simple and interactive dashboard design
+Interactive and user-friendly dashboard
+Dynamic filtering for better data exploration
-Ability to filter and view specific data segments Clear visual representation of operational metrics Reduced need for manual analysis
+Clear visualization of operational metrics
+Reduced manual effort in analysis
 LEARNINGS
-Gained practical experience in cleaning and structuring real-world data Improved my understanding of how to present data in a meaningful way Learned how small insights from data can support better decision-making
+Gained hands-on experience in data cleaning and structuring Improved data visualization and dashboard-building skills Developed ability to extract meaningful insights from raw data